discordjs/guide/guide/sharding/README.md

 ## FetchClientValues

-First, let's take a look at <branch version="11.x" inline>[one of the most common sharding utility methods you'll be using](https://discord.js.org/#/docs/main/v11/class/ShardClientUtil?scrollTo=fetchClientValues)</branch><branch version="12.x" inline>[one of the most common sharding utility methods you'll be using](https://discord.js.org/#/docs/main/stable/class/ShardClientUtil?scrollTo=fetchClientValues)</branch> called `fetchClientValues`.
+First, let's take a look at one of the most common sharding utility methods you'll be using: <docs-link path="class/ShardClientUtil?scrollTo=fetchClientValues">Shard#fetchClientValues</docs-link>.
 This method retrieves a property on the Client object of all shards.

 Now, take the following snippet of code: